-- 1/2 cup split & peeled moong
+- 1/2 cup yellow moong or mung

-- 1/2 cup of basmati rice
+- 1/2 cup basmati rice

-- 1 T ghee (solid)
+- 1 tbsp ghee solid

 - 1/2 tsp mustard seeds

-- 6-7 curry leaves (optional)
+- 6-7 curry leaves opitional

 - 1 tsp cumin seeds

-- 1/4 tsp turmeric powder
+- 1/4 tsp turmeric

 - 1 tsp fennel powder

-- 1 T chopped cilantro
+- 1 tbsp cilantro chopped

-- 3/4 tsp pink salt
+- 3/4 tsp Himalayan pink salt

 - 1 3/4-2 cups water

-4. Turn down the heat and let the kitchri simmer on a low flame for about 20 minutes or until rice and lentils are cooked and the water is absorbed.
+Add the moong and rice (strain out the water its been soaking in), ginger, turmeric, salt, cilantro, and fennel powder, and water.
+Stir and bring to a boil, then cover and let this simmer on medium-low for about 20 minutes or until rice and lentils are cooked and the water is absorbed.
 Depending on how long the lentils were soaked, the water quantity may need to be adjusted.
 It’s okay if the rice turn out a little soft.
-Soft is good.